-Let’s face it: 2016 has been a tough year all round, and not just for celebrities.
+Let’s face it: 2016 was a tough year all round, and not just for celebrities.
 Despite rumors that the global recession is over, B2B and enterprise sales are still not back to pre-recession levels.
-If you’re feeling disheartened, here are a few ways to re-set your brain and get the most out of 2017.
+If you’re still feeling disheartened, as we head to Q2 of 2017, here are a few ways to re-set your brain.

 Getting organized will not only help you work more efficiently, you’ll feel more in control of your workload and even other parts of your life.